Adding New Courses

 NOTE: Simple revisions to courses will be approved by PICR and the CTC Dean’s office.
 Consult the UAA Curriculum Handbook if you're unsure whether your change is minor or major.

-Forms required to revise an existing course:
+Requirements to revise an existing course:

 Trial courses end with a _94 and are approved by PICR and the Dean's office.
 They can be offered for three semesters before they must be dropped or put through the curriculum process as permanent courses.
 Offering trial courses temporarily allows programs to meet immediate needs and to see the curriculum in action before creating a permanent course.
 This can help build the case for the demand and efficacy of a course.
 It can also indicate whether putting a course through the entire curriculum approval process is really necessary before undertaking the effort.